 What is Brute-force search?

-Brute-force search is also known as exhaustive search or generate and test.
-It is a general problem-solving technique and algorithmic paradigm that involves generating a list of all the possible candidates for a solution and then testing the validity of every single candidate.
+Brute-force search is a general problem-solving technique and algorithmic paradigm that involves generating a list of all the possible candidates for a solution and then testing the validity of every single candidate.
+It is also known as exhaustive search or generate and test.
 It involves systematically enumerating all possible candidates for the solution and checking whether each candidate satisfies the problem's statement.
 Brute-force search is the most common search algorithm because it does not need any domain knowledge.
 However, it can take a lot of run time and could be rather inefficient.

 Essentially, in brute-force search, you have to iterate through all the candidates, checking whether they satisfy the problem’s statement.
 You check each candidate till you find the right one.
 So, if the candidate that satisfies the problem statement is at the end of the collection, you’ll have to check all the candidates in the collection.
 It’s even possible that the candidate may not exist in the collection, in which case you’d still end up checking every single candidate in the collection, but to no avail.